siraben/website/_posts/2022-05-15-celsius-fahrenheit.md

 If you're converting temperature in the thousands of degrees and higher, you're better off approximating it by multiplying by 2 to go from ℃ to ℉.
-It's unlikely you want super precise conversions in that temperature range, and the temperatures essentially have a linear relationship in that range anyway.
+It's unlikely you want super precise conversions in that temperature range, and the temperatures essentially have a direct linear relationship in that range anyway.